 11. All of the Stars – Ed Sheeran

 Oh, Gaga.
 What can we say.
 Everyone knows who this pop superstar is and her music is something you simply can’t avoid in the last 10 years.
 So what do you do?
 We went with it, learned to play her biggest hit, and are perfectly happy with our decision!

 Is 4 chords too many?
 Check out 8 songs that only require 2 chords!

 We admit it, we love this song… who doesn’t?
+In fact, it’s made many “top songs of all time” lists over the years!
 The best part is that you can play it with four chords and a fairly easy strumming pattern.
-It’s also a huge crowd-pleaser that everyone will be able to sing along to
+It’s also a huge crowd-pleaser that everyone will be able to sing along to.

 We are going to warn you… you won’t be able to sing this song like Adam Levine.
 He has such a unique voice that it’s just not going to happen.
-That doesn’t mean you can’t make this tune song great on a ukulele though!
+That doesn’t mean you can’t make this easy song sound great on a ukulele though!